preetisawant/cloud-foundry/manage-capacity.md

 Following are the memory metrics available to users of a CFEE instance:

 * Overall memory used by the Kubernetes worker nodes supporting the Cloud Foundry cells relative to the total memory capacity of those nodes.
 This reflects worker node memory used not only by Cloud Foundry cells, but also by system or cache  overhead unrelated to Cloud Foundry.
 This is shown as **Overall usage** gauge in the **Overview** page.
-* Memory allocated to applications relative to the available cell memory, irrespective of that memory actually being used or not.This is shown as **Allocated** gauge in the **Overview** page.
+* Memory allocated to applications relative to the available cell memory, irrespective of that memory actually being used or not.
+This is shown as **Allocated** gauge in the **Overview** page.
 * Memory physically used by applications relative to the available cell memory.
 The overall application memory used is shown in the **App usage** gauge in the **Overview** page.
 The memory used by specific applications is shown in the **Resources Usage - Applications** page.
 * Memory used by Cloud Foundry cells relative to the memory capacity of the worker node.
 This is shown in the **Resources Usage - Cells ** page.
 * Total memory used by worker nodes (related or not to Cloud Foundry).
 This is shown in the **Updates and Scaling** page for both, nodes supporting the CFEE cells and  nodes supporting the CFEE control plane.